Last updated: April 30, 2021

 - To clinical affiliates and residency programs;

-- To law enforcement agencies, regulators, and courts in response to a court order, subpoena, or similar legal process, to report any activities we reasonably believe to be unlawful, or as otherwise required by law;
+- To law enforcement agencies, regulators, and courts in response to a court order, subpoena, regulatory requirements or similar legal process, to report any activities we reasonably believe to be unlawful, or as otherwise required by law;

 - To combat fraud or criminal activity, and to protect our rights, users, and business partners, or as part of legal proceedings affecting RUSM;